-Best answer: When it comes to picking a cellular plan for your iPad Air 3, iPad mini 5, seventh-generation iPad, or iPad Pro model, you need to weigh your options, because the choices vary.
+Best answer: When it comes to picking a cellular plan for your iPad Air 4, iPad mini 5, 8th-generation iPad, or iPad Pro model, you need to weigh your options because the choices vary.

 Wi-Fi only vs. Wi-Fi + Cellular

 Since its humble beginnings, the iPad has offered a Wi-Fi + Cellular option in its lineup.
-The difference in price ranges from $130 for the three iPad models and $150 for the two current iPad Pro models.
+The extra price for a cellular option ranges from $130 for the three iPad models and $150 for the two current iPad Pro models.
 The newest iPad models have eSIM, but no included Apple SIM card. eSIM iPad models are as follows:

 - 11-inch iPad Pro 2020